tariqahmed1912/internship-kloudle/docs/scqa.md

 jshint ~/app > ~/report/jshint-report
 ```

 The above command will scan all the files in the `/app` directory.
-To restrict the scan to only .js files, use a `find` command.
+To restrict the scan to only .js and .ejs files, use a `find` command.
 We will further exclude all files in the `node_modules` directory.

 ```bash
 jshint $(find ~/app -type f -name "*.js" -o -name "*.ejs" | grep -v node_modules) > ~/reports/jshint-report